flutter/website/src/docs/cookbook/networking/delete-data.md

 Our `FutureBuilder()` will then rebuild when it receives a response.
 Since our response will not have any data in its body if the request was successful, the `Album.fromJson()` method will create an instance of the Album object with default value(which will be null in our case).
 This behavior can be altered in any way you wish.

-That's all, folks!
+That's all!
 Now you've got a function that deletes the data from the internet.

 ## Complete example